 - Crystal Dowd, Counselor, SGA Advisor – 910.879.5620 / firstname.lastname@example.org

 - Cierra Griffin, College and High School Programs Coordinator – 910.879.5570 / email@example.com

 - Carlton Bryan, Testing, Disabilities, and Veterans Services Director – 910.879.5524 / firstname.lastname@example.org

 (2) Complete your Residency Determination Interview

-(3) Update your Bladen Community College Admissions Application
+(3) Complete a Bladen Community College Admissions Application

-Update the entire BCC Application for Admission.
-Remember, you must have completed your residency determination interview prior to updating your BCC application.
+Complete the entire BCC Application for Admission.
+Remember, you must have completed your residency determination interview prior to completing a BCC application.
 A valid RCN number is required to establish residency for all state-supported public colleges and universities in North Carolina.

 (4) Re-Activate your Student Account

 Visit myBCC Connect from the homepage to activate your student account.
 For assistance follow the instructions.
 All college-related emails sent as a BCC student should be sent using your “student email” assigned to you during admission to the college.